 Students will develop baseball specific skills working with our baseball academy teacher, Mr. Paul Schlosser.
 Mr. Schlosser brings exceptional expertise in baseball and baseball training programs to allow students to achieve a broad range of baseball-related skills, individualized training and conditioning, instruction on nutrition, and physical health conditioning.
 Academy programming is integrated into the school day.
-This two semester course will run every second school day throughout the year both oncampus or off-campus at community sports training facilities.
-The Baseball Academy program fee is \$850 annually which includes transportation costs, program gear and clothing.
+This first semester course will run every day both on-campus or off-campus at community sports training facilities.
+The Baseball Academy program fee is \$500 annually which includes transportation costs, program gear and clothing.
 The Academy incorporates Fitness and Performance and Phys.
 Ed. courses, for a combined five credits each year.